moveit/moveit/moveit_planners/pilz_industrial_motion_planner/README.md

 `moveit_msgs::MotionPlanRequest` are already satisfied but the `MoveGroupSequenceAction` capability doesn't implement such a check to allow moving on a circular or comparable path.

-See the `trapezoidal_robot_programming` package for an example python script that shows how to use the capability.
+See the `pilz_robot_programming` package for an example python script that shows how to use the capability.

 ### Service interface
 The service `plan_sequence_path` allows the user to generate a joint trajectory for a `pilz_msgs::MotionSequenceRequest`.